KingLagalot/litelogger/README.md

 `const llog = require('litelogger').init('FileName', true);`

 Arguments for `.init()`:
 * Name of file that will show up on all log messages.
+Can be null if one is not desired
 * Boolean: would you like a timestamp on your log messages

 ![alt text](https://github.com/KingLagalot/litelogger/raw/master/example.png "LiteLogger Example")